-The landscape in Scotland has changed significantly since 2006 across the population, education, pupil numbers and policy frameworks.
-Current policy documents increasingly refer to 'parental engagement' rather than 'parental involvement'.
-However, given that the scope of this report was to review the impact of the Parental Involvement Act, the term 'parental involvement' will mostly be used throughout.
+The landscape in Scotland has changed significantly since 2006 across the population, significantly since 2006 across the population, education, pupil numbers and policy frameworks Current policy documents increasingly refer to 'parental engagement' rather than 'parental involvement'.
+However, given that the scope of this report was to review the impact of the Parental involvement Act, the term 'parental involvement will mostly be used throughout.